Conner-cloud/Conner_Projects/README.md

 ### Building a model
 Firstly, I started with a model that includes all variables.
 This way I can plot all residuals to detect outliers and more importantly determine if the data is suitable for multiple linear regression.

+* Residuals VS Fitted: The red line is horizontal suggesting linearity and there are an equal number of residuals above and below the line suggesting zero-mean.
+* Normal Q-Q plot: Majority of the residuals are on  or close to the diagonal line suggesting normality.
+* Scale-Location: Mostly horizontal line suggesting the assumption of contant variance is upheld by our model.
+* Residual VS leverage: We can identify one outlier in the bottom right.

 <img src="Car_price_prediction/Images/Residual_plots_train.jpeg" width="600"  >

+Overall it appears our model is a good fit and suitable for prediction using Multiple Linear Regression.
+However, we need to deal with the outlier identified and we can also make our model simpler without reducing the accuracy of the model.
+Using Backward Elimination or Forward Selection we can remove insignificant variables from the model and build a simpler one to use for prediction.